GovTechSG/developer.gov.sg/collections/_singapore-government-tech-stack/toolchain/overview.md

 We heard your feedback on Annual Developer Satisfaction Survey 2021 and we are doubling down on providing solid documentation on our products.
 On this page, you can what we have recently updated and what is coming up soon!

-Need a documentation that you can’t find here?
-[Submit a ticket](https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/ship-hats-enquiries) and we will prioritise accordingly in our documentation backlog.

 ### Why is CI/CD important?

 #### Benefits of SHIP-HATS